Larrea tridentata: Desert adaptation

 Owing to the harshness of the germination environment above mature root systems, young creosote bushes are much more susceptible to drought stress than established plants.
 Germination is quite active during wet periods, but most of the young plants die very quickly unless water conditions are optimal.
 Ground heat compounds the young plants' susceptibility to water stress, and ground temperatures can reach upwards of 70 °C (160 °F).
 To become established, the young plant apparently must experience three to five years of abnormally cool and moist weather during and after germination.
 From this, it can be inferred that all the plants inside a stand are of equal age.

 Mature plants, however, can tolerate extreme drought stress.
-In terms of negative water potential, creosote bushes can operate fully at -50 bars of water potential and have been found living down to -120 bars, although the practical average floor is around -70 bars, where the plant's need for cellular respiration generally exceeds the level that the water-requiring process of photosynthesis can provide.
+In terms of negative water potential, creosote bushes can operate fully at −50 bars of water potential and have been found living down to −120 bars, although the practical average floor is around −70 bars, where the plant's need for cellular respiration generally exceeds the level that the water-requiring process of photosynthesis can provide.
 Cell division can occur during these times of water stress, and new cells commonly quickly absorb water after rainfall.
 This rapid uptake causes branches to grow several centimeters at the end of a wet season.

 Water loss is reduced by the resinous waxy coating of the leaves, and by their small size, which prevents them from heating above air temperature (which would increase the vapor pressure deficit between the leaf and the air, thus increasing water loss).
 Plants drop some leaves heading into summer, but if all leaves are lost, the plant will not recover.
 Accumulation of fallen leaves, as well as other detritus caught from the passing wind, creates an ecological community specific to the creosote bush canopy, including beetles, millipedes, pocket mice, and kangaroo rats.

 Uses

 Native American medicinals

 Native Americans in the Southwest held beliefs that it treated many maladies, including sexually transmitted diseases, tuberculosis, chicken pox, dysmenorrhea, and snakebite.
 The Coahuilla Indians used the plant for intestinal complaints and tuberculosis.
 The Pima drank a decoction of the leaves as an emetic, and applied the boiled leaves as poultices to wounds or sores.
 Tohono O'odham Indians prepared it medicinally for stiff limbs, snake bites, and menstrual cramps.
 The shrub is still widely used as an herbal medicine in Mexico.

-In other uses, the reddish-colored lac that exudes from the plant was used by the Papago Indians, after boiling, to make a mending glue on broken pottery.
+In other uses, the reddish-colored lac that exudes from the plant was used by the Tohono O'odham, after boiling, to make a mending glue on broken pottery.